-We also experimented with two different deletion policies, immediate and upon-encounter using the same choices of r and a as shown in figure 7b.
-We find that the floating performance shrinks by up to 0.3-0.4 when applying immediate deletion compared to upon-encounter deletion.
-This shows the importance of keeping content even when outside the anchor zone.
+We also experimented (not shown) with two different deletion policies, immediate and upon-encounter, using the same choices of r and a as shown in figure 7b.
+We find that the floating performance shrinks by up to 0.3-0.4 when applying immediate deletion compared to upon-encounter deletion; the resulting curves for varying r and a are similar to those in figure 7b.
+This shows the importance of keeping content even when outside the anchor zone and supports the idea of a buffer zone.
 This is in line with practical implementation considerations: a node would rather act upon an external trigger (such as encountering another node) than permanently scan its buffers for data items to expire.

 Finally, we simulate a mixed scenario based on S50 with 50 MB buffers: the nodes move as before and generate content items when they are inside the core area at mean rates of 1 (single), 2 (double), and 4 (quad load) messages per node per hour.
 Each generated message is anchored at the generating node's present location.
-Anchor zone sizes r=a are chosen from $[500\,\mathrm{m},\,2000\,\mathrm{m}]$ in $100\,\mathrm{m}$ steps, message sizes from $[100\,\mathrm{KB},\,1000\,\mathrm{KB}]$ in $100\,\mathrm{KB}$ steps, and TTLs from $[30\,\mathrm{min},\,180\mathrm{min}]$ in $30\,\mathrm{min}$ steps, all uniformly distributed.
-We use upon-encounter deletion and simulate the five different replication policies introduced in section III-B: FIFO, RND, SAF, SVF, and STF.
+Anchor zone sizes r=a are chosen from $[500\,\mathrm{m},\,2000\,\mathrm{m}]$ in $100\,\mathrm{m}$ steps, message sizes from $[100\,\mathrm{KB},\,1000\,\mathrm{KB}]$ in $100\,\mathrm{KB}$ steps, and TTLs from $[30\,\mathrm{min},\,180\,\mathrm{min}]$ in $30\,\mathrm{min}$ steps, all uniformly distributed.
+We use upon-encounter deletion and simulate the five different replication policies introduced in section IV-B: FIFO, RND, SAF, SVF, and STF.

 Figure 7c shows the overall floating performance across all content items.
 We observe that the single load already appears to saturate the floating capacity of the network and that increased load leads to performance degradation.
-We also note that with lessor saturation, the impact of the replication algorithm is less pronounced.
+We also note that with less saturation, the impact of the replication algorithm is less pronounced.
 We dissect the impact of the replication algorithm further in figure 8, plotting the floating performance as a function of message size, TTL, and anchor zone.
 Across all plots, we can see that the two simple replication algorithms, FIFO and RND, perform worse than those considering at least one property of the content items.
 The difference becomes more pronounced with increasing load and their respective prioritization become visible: we can influence that less resource consuming messages (smaller size or TTL) shall be preferred.
 The impact of conscious replication is most visible for the different anchor zone sizes.
 FIFO and RND do not support small anchor zones well.
 But also the algorithms aware of r and a do not manage to obtain similar performance across all anchor zone sizes because their respective radius (paired with the mobility model) determines the number of contacts available for replication.

 Overall, SAF (taking into account only a) performs best across all anchor zones while not adding bias towards smaller or shorter-lived messages.
 Adding conscious preference for smaller or short-lived content pieces comes at the expense of messages with small anchor zones, simply because we presently use a non-weighted scalar product of the message parameters for prioritization: a large (or high TTL) message with a small anchor zone will thus be treated similarly to a small (or low TTL) message with a large anchor zone.
-Experimenting with different weights would be subject to future investigations; but before attempting to determine "optimal" weights or exploring more complex algorithms, we believe that broader studies on different mobility models and loads are necessary to avoid optimizing for the wrong cases.
+Experimenting with different weights would be subject to future investigations; but before attempting to determine "optimal" weights or exploring more complex algorithms, we believe that broader studies on different mobility models and loads are necessary to avoid prematurely optimizing for specific cases.